 Oregano is a familiar herb that many people know from dishes such as pizza and pasta sauce.
 One of the most widely-used herbs worldwide, it is found in Mediterranean and Mexican cuisine and is even one of the components of chili powder.
 The dried form is very common, but fresh oregano is also employed in some dishes.
 You can find it year-round in both forms.

-The oregano plant is a perennial which grows up to two feet tall and bears tiny leaves which lend a pungent aroma and strong flavor to a variety of savory foods.
+Oregano is an herb composed of the fresh or dried leaves of the oregano plant.
+The plant has tiny leaves that lend a pungent aroma and strong flavor to a variety of savory foods.
 When in bloom, the plant sports pink or purple flowers, which are also edible.
-The leaves are used fresh from the plant or dried.
-Commercially, oregano's biggest market is in perfumes.
+As an herb, it is gluten-free and suitable for vegan and paleo diets.

 Oregano vs. Marjoram

 Oregano to one person may be something completely different to another, as it is easily confused with its close relative, marjoram.
 In the Mediterranean, oregano is also known as wild marjoram, but that doesn't mean it is marjoram.
 Marjoram's botanical name is Origanum majorana, so it is the same genus as oregano but it is a different species.
 Marjoram's gentler flavor is sweeter than oregano, which is slightly woodsy with a warm and aromatic taste.
 And marjoram's aroma is not quite as pungent as oregano's.

 Adding more confusion to the mix is—due to the close relationship between marjoram and oregano—that they look very much alike.
 Marjoram has leaves which are slightly hairy and more gray-green in color, while oregano has olive-green colored leaves, but overall they have similar appearances.